-Mies Van der Rohe’s Tugendhat House in Brno, Czech Republic, is a modernist icon and a preeminent example of a very early and remarkably innovative modernist design.
-The Tugendhat House was completed in 1930 and designed at the same time as the Barcelona Pavilion.
-The Tugendhat House shares many important design features with the Pavilion such as a free plan, extensive use of glass and steel, chrome-clad columns, and even an onyx wall.
+Mies Van der Rohe’s Tugendhat Villa in Brno, Czech Republic, is a modernist icon and a preeminent example of a very early and remarkably innovative modernist design.
+The Tugendhat Villa was completed in 1930 and designed at the same time as the Barcelona Pavilion.
+The Tugendhat Villa shares many important design features with the Pavilion such as a free plan, extensive use of glass and steel, chrome-clad columns, and even an onyx wall.
 The Tugendhat House was designated as a UNESCO World Heritage Center in 2001 and, after extensive renovation, was re-opened to the public in March 2012.

-This event features an illustrated lecture by art historian Daniela Hammer-Tugendhat, a daughter of the original owners, and her husband, Ivo Hammer, a noted conservator who chaired the international expert commission that consulted on the restoration of the House.
+This event is co-hosted by the MAK Center for Art & Architecture and The American Institute of Architecture, and features an illustrated lecture by art historian Daniela Hammer-Tugendhat, a daughter of the original owners, and her husband, Ivo Hammer, a noted conservator who chaired the international expert commission that consulted on the restoration of the House.
 The restoration is the subject of a documentary by Dieter Reifarth; brief selections will help illustrate the lecture.